mertoksuz/NedraRestBundle/README.md

 ## Get Started

 Bundle works on Doctrine based models.
-Bundle purpose is generate an REST Api in fastest and easy way.
+Bundle purpose is generate a REST Api in fastest and easy way.

 ## Installation